erfanJamali/shared_preferences/README.md

 # shared_preferences
-A new Flutter project for work with internal DataBase ().
+A new Flutter project for work with internal DataBase (shared_preferences).

 ## challenges